Euroconsumers Forum 2025

 Let’s come together to listen, challenge, collaborate, and take action!

-DAY 1 - 26TH NOV: COMING TOGETHER AI INNOVATION JAM
+DAY 1 - 26TH NOV: COMING TOGETHER INNOVATION JAM

-A high-energy kick-off to the EC Forum, the AI Innovation Jam brings together bold thinkers, pioneering start-ups, and strategic partners for a full day of co-creation and collaboration.
+A high-energy kick-off to the EC Forum, the Innovation Jam brings together bold thinkers, pioneering start-ups, and strategic partners for a full day of discussion and collaboration.

 DAY 2 – 27TH NOV: COMING TOGETHER FOR A COMPETITIVE EUROPE